GSA-TTS/identity-handbook/_articles/appdev-secrets-configuration.md

 ---
 title: "Secrets and Configuration"
-description: "How to update IDP and Rails app configuration and secrets application.yml"
+description: "How to update IDP and Rails app configuration (feature flags) and secrets application.yml"
 layout: article
 category: "AppDev"
 ---